Frequently Asked Questions

 In the camera list, you can choose which camera provides the audio track.
 Only one camera can be selected as audio source and only its audio will be present in the final movie.
 Combining audio from several cameras in not possible.

 The camera gets the audio from its built-in microphone or from an external device (microphone, audio mixer, etc.) connected to the headphone jack or to the Lightning connector.

 To use the headphone jack as an input, you need an special adapter with a TRRS jack.
 If the audio comes from a mixer output or any other line-level source, the Smartphone Pro - Line Pi from AV Resilience is a good solution.
 For XLR microphones, use the iRig Pre or equivalent.
-If you want to build your own adapter, look at this.
 The headphone jack has a single input which means that audio coming from this jack is mono.

 The Lightning connector allows you to connect an audio input device and record audio in stereo.
 Thanks to Apple's Lightning to USB Camera Adapter, you can connect any standard USB audio capture device working in 16-bit stereo mode as the Behringer UCA202.

 In the iPhone Settings, in the "MultiCam" section, switch on the "Audio Monitoring" option.
 When this option is enabled, the audio captured by the device goes through the headphones.
 Please note that you can only monitor the audio coming from the device in which you plug the headphones.
 You cannot listen to the remote camera audio input from the video mixer.

 With a computer, you can transfer all video files via USB.